sougata-github/React-Fast-Pizza/README.md

 The project adheres to best React practices with a clean codebase and organized file and folder structure.

 ## Technologies Used
-- React
-- React Router for navigation
+- React Router V-6
-- Redux and Redux Toolkit for global state management
+- Redux and Redux Toolkit
-- Tailwind CSS for styling
+- Tailwind CSS
 - Vite as the build tool
 - Vercel for deployment